khdlr/HED-UNet/README.md

-# Code for HED-UNet
+# HED-UNet

+Code for HED-UNet, a model for simultaneous semantic segmentation and edge detection.

+## Usage

-In order to use this for your project, you will need adapt the `get_dataloader` function in `train.py`.
+In order to use this for your project, you will need adapt either the `get_dataloader` function in `train.py` or the methods in `data_loading.py`.